rdegges/stormpath-seed/README.rst

 - Or some other random reason.

 **stormpath-seed** makes this process easy!
-It creates fake user accounts for your, is totally configurable, and is simple to use.
+It creates fake user accounts for you, is totally configurable, and is simple to use.
 Bam.

 Installation